Step 9. Specify Static IP Mapping Rules

 - In the IP Address Mapping window, specify settings of a new rule:

-- In the Access IP field, specify an IP address in the production network that you want to use to access the VM in the virtual lab.
+- In the Access IP field, specify the IP address in the production network that you want to use to access the VM in the virtual lab.
 You must use an IP address that is not allocated to any machine yet.

 For example, a DNS server that you plan to start in the virtual lab has IP address 172.17.53.15 in the production network.
 To set static mapping for the DNS server: